The Best New TV Shows You Can Watch or Stream This Week

 Get your remotes (or streaming devices) ready and hit play on these new TV shows now airing, and don't forget to check out last week’s new TV releases right here.

-In this FBI spinoff, an unpredictable CIA case officer and by-the-book FBI agent team up to protect the U.S. from domestic terrorism threats.
+ABC’s new crime series follows a disgraced former newspaper photographer who becomes a private investigator in South Florida, solving strange cases with the help of his ex-wife and a mysterious ex-associate.

-Where to watch CIA: The police procedural premieres at 10PM E.T. on February 23 on CBS.
-The show will also stream on Paramount+.
+Where to watch R.J.
+Decker: The crime-drama premieres on ABC at 10PM E.T. on March 3.
+It streams the following day on Hulu.

 READ MORE: Everything New on Disney+ and Hulu in March

-Featuring a cast of returning contestants and an interactive theme of “In the Hands of the Fans,” Survivor returns this year for its milestone 50th season.
+This reboot of Ladies of London follows a new group of glamorous British blue bloods, American expats, and socialites as they navigate romance, friendships, career challenges, and expectations in London high society.

-Where to watch Survivor: The long-running survival reality competition premieres its latest season on CBS with a special three-hour episode airing 8-11PM E.T. on February 25.
-The show will also be available to stream on Paramount+.
+Where to watch Ladies of London: The New Reign: The reality series premieres on Bravo at 9PM E.T. on March 5, 2026 with a special two-hour episode.
+Episodes will be available to stream the next day on Peacock.